Team-Bunglon/phantom-striker/docs/LEVEL_FEEDBACK.md

 While I'm not against the idea that the player needs to think fast when they start the level, immediately dropping them off towards the spike without any warning is quite spiteful to me.
 I added some disintegrating platform to give them a short time to react and *think fast*.

 ## Level 15
-name: Are You A Challanger? -> Up For A Challenge?
+Name: Are You A Challanger? -> Up For A Challenge?
 Author: Ivan

 **[GENERAL]**